 Functions and Roles

 If the CPU modifies it will first modify the L1 cache.
 But these changes can also be seen in the L2 cache.
 You can call the L2 cache a buffer for the L1 cache.
 It serves as an additional storage if the data is not found in the L1 cache.
 In multi-core CPUs, the coordination between the L1 and L2 cache is important.
-If the changes in the L1 cache aren’t reflected in the L2 cache, the L2 cache has stale data ,which might not be useful for the CPU.
+If the changes in the L1 cache aren’t reflected in the L2 cache, the L2 cache has stale data, which may not be helpful for the CPU.

 3. L3 (Level 3) Cache

-L3 Cache is generally set-associative, which means they can use multiple ways to store any given cache line.
+L3 Cache is generally set-associative, which means it can use multiple ways to store any given cache line.

 4. L4 (Level 4) Cache

-Some rare CPUs like Intel’s Haswell or IBM’s Power9 can also have the L4 Cache.
+Some rare CPUs, such as Intel’s Haswell or IBM’s Power9, can also have an L4 Cache.
 Most of the time, the L4 cache is made up of eDRAM rather than SRAM.
 The L4 Cache has a significantly larger capacity than the L3 cache, typically ranging from 128 MB to more.
-L4 Cache is slower with the latency ranging between 20 and 30 nanoseconds.
+L4 Cache is slower, with the latency ranging between 20 and 30 nanoseconds.
 L4 Cache has an interesting name: victim cache.
 The data that is evicted from the L3 cache is stored in the L4 cache.
 However, because it is relatively rare in both consumer and server CPUs, we won’t discuss it in detail.

 Useful Resources: